fieldtrip/website/tutorial/continuous.md

 ## Suggested further reading

-After having finished this tutorial on preprocessing, you can continue with the tutorial on [Preprocessing of EEG data and compute ERPs](/tutorial/preprocessing_erp), with the [event related averaging](/tutorial/eventrelatedaveraging) or with the [time-frequency analysis](/tutorial/timefrequencyanalysis) tutorial.
+After having finished this tutorial on preprocessing, you can continue with the tutorial on [Preprocessing of EEG data and compute ERPs](/tutorial/preprocessing_erp), with the [event-related averaging](/tutorial/eventrelatedaveraging) or with the [time-frequency analysis](/tutorial/timefrequencyanalysis) tutorial.

 If you have more questions about preprocessing, you can also read the following FAQs: